Skip to Content

 Inside of a greenhouse

+Warm-season plants, including tomato, pepper, corn, beans, and squash, fall under this category.
 Other plants that can withstand cold temperatures can be sown in October or November, and you’ll still have a harvest.
-Many people will survive the entire winter inside an unheated greenhouse with no problems.
+Many people will survive the entire winter in an unheated greenhouse without problems.

 How to Start with Seed in an Unheated Greenhouse (Unheated)